pjferg/R_perf_mgmt/README.md

 ## Workshop

 This folder contains everything you will need to follow along and participate in the class's workshop.
-For the live workshop sessions, we will use the same data set as you used for the preparation task.
-More generally, I will assume you have completed the completed the preparation task before the workshop.
+For the live workshop session, we will use the same data set as you used for the preparation task.
+More generally, I will assume you have completed the preparation task prior to the workshop.

 Click on **Workshop.md** to open and view the questions for the workshop.
 You should look at these before the workshop.
 I do not expect you to come to the session with fully formed answers (and code), but I expect you to have thought about the questions and how you might answer them.